-His class has always been a special place for students to learn.
+Dr. Reisinger’s class has always been a special place for students to learn.
 However, as his classes grew from 40 to 175 students, he struggled to keep all of the students engaged.
 “It’s really difficult to keep all the students engaged in what’s going on in the classroom once you get up to 175 students,” says Dr. Reisinger.
 “They’re shy and they don’t want people to know who they are by asking and answering questions.”

 “I have no requirement about how many words students are expected to write and honestly I’ve been amazed at how much effort they put into answering questions,” says Dr. Reisinger.
 “They actually do outside research or they bring in things from other classes that are related to this topic.
 Most of my students probably write at least a paragraph, probably two paragraphs in many cases.”

 Dr. Reisinger has found that Packback has also helped to increase skills such as critical thinking and communication.
-While these skills are useful for his class, he also thinks these skills are a necessity for students’ future.
+While these skills are useful for his class, he also thinks these skills are a necessity for students’ futures.

 “Packback has been an amazing addition to my courses in lots of ways,” says Dr. Reisinger.
-“My goal is really to get my students to think critically, to ask the big questions; not to just accept what the textbook says [or] what I say.
+“My goal is really to get my students to think critically, to ask the big questions, not to just accept what the textbook says [or] what I say.
 They need to take all the evidence and make their own perspectives.
 Employers are looking for people who can think critically, analytically, ask questions, raise concerns, raise issues.
 That’s what it’s all about for me.”

-Dr. Reisinger has found a way to keep large classes engaged after spending years talking to students and trying new things in the classroom.
-By starting each class with a student’s question from Packback, Dr. Reisinger has been able to increase student participation and help students build lifelong skills such as communication and critical thinking.
-These skills will prepare students for success as they continue their education and begin their careers.
+After spending years talking to students and trying new things in the classroom, Dr. Reisinger found a way to keep large classes engaged.
+By starting each class with a student’s question from Packback, Dr. Reisinger has increased student participation and help students build lifelong skills such as communication and critical thinking.
+Because of these skills, students will be prepared for success as they continue their education and begin their careers.

 Want to see a live Packback community and learn how you can increase student engagement and critical thinking in your course?